 H-4 Visas are a special category of visa designed for the spouses and children under the age of 21 of H-1B Visa holders.
-The status allows them to stay with the principal applicant, the H-1B Visa holder, in the US through the duration of the H-1B worker's status.
+The H-4 status allows them to join the principal applicant, the H-1B Visa holder, in the US through the duration of the H-1B worker's status.
 These dependents should apply directly at a US consulate for their visas; the same I-129 approval notice is valid for them as for the principal applicant.

 Those in the derivative status conferred by an H-4 visa are ineligible to work in the US.
 However, an H-4 visa does allow a derivative to study in the US.